fbpx

 You might even want to sketch our a floor plan before moving things.
 PRO TIP: Be sure to ask for help with moving heavy furniture.

-3. Discard unusable classroom materials.
-Inheriting a previously occupied art room often involves a fair share of material organization.
+If you’re starting at a new school mid year, you’ll find that inheriting a previously occupied art room often involves a fair share of materials organization.
 Remember that you don’t have to do this all at once.

 Your 8 Step Plan to Organizing Your Art Room